duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

   player will not get more than :math:`V(C)` (irrespective of what is the maximizing player’s choice)

-From the famous theorem of Nash (1951), it follows that there always exists a mixed strategy Nash equilibrium for any *finite* two-player zero-sum game.
+From the famous theorem of :cite:`nash1951non', it follows that there always exists a mixed strategy Nash equilibrium for any *finite* two-player zero-sum game.

-Moreover, von Neumann’s Minmax Theorem (1928) :cite:`neumann1928theorie` implies that
+Moreover, von Neumann’s Minmax Theorem :cite:`neumann1928theorie` implies that

 .. math::
    V(C) = \max_x \min_p \hspace{2mm} x^T C p = \min_p \max_x \hspace{2mm} x^T C p = (x^*)^T C p^*